 Description

-The horseman in the foreground of this painting wears the type of extravagant helmet associated with the Macedonian ruler-general Alexander the Great (356-323 BC), conqueror of Europe and Asia from the Aegean Sea to India and Afghanistan, as well as Greece and Egypt.
-Prints and paintings of his exploits were popular and validated Europeans' sense of destiny in seeking dominion over other cultures.
-Most Europeans did not know what India or Afghanistan looked like, so any vaguely rugged setting was suitable.
+A Greek or Roman army driving back a fleeing cavalry of turbaned fighters in a rocky landscape could suggest various conflicts to a 17th-century audience; however, the prominent horseman in the foreground wears the type of extravagant, fanciful helmet associated with the Macedonian ruler and general Alexander the Great (356-323 BCE), conqueror of Asia from the Aegean Sea to India and Afghanistan as well as Greece and Egypt.
+Prints and paintings of his exploits were popular and validated Europeans’ sense of destiny in seeking dominion over other cultures.
+Most Europeans did not know what India or Afghanistan looked like, so any vaguely rugged or challenging setting was suitable.

 Results